Welcome. Let’s Go.

 I will never stop learning and listening in an effort to continue to get better, but my NON-NEGOTIABLES as a coach will always be not sacrificing sound, proven pitching mechanics, in an exchange for speed.
 These mechanics are usually in the form of poor posture at release, throwing with the arm away from the body, and having a super tense, restrictive release point.

 I’m a firm believer in utilizing the strongest part of a female’s body in order to produce velocity; the core and the legs.
 This includes the proper launch position at the very beginning of every pitch and having a strong, long, leg kick that positions the body over the pitchers arm side (what I commonly like to refer to as the players engine).
-This allows the lower half to take on the majority of the force required of the pitcher instead of the pitching arm.
-This also positions the arm over the athletes engine thus protecting the shoulder and elbow from common pitching injuries.
+This allows the lower half to take on the majority of the force required of the pitcher instead of the pitching arm and protects the shoulder and elbow from common pitching injuries.

-Posture, rapid hip open and closure, stride foot strike positioning and ground force, drag positioning, glove side use, arm circle path, all play important roles in allowing for accurate and consistent release points for the ability to locate, and put spin on the ball.
-And all take time (and lots of practice) to build strength to...speed will come!
+Posture, rapid hip open and closure, stride foot strike positioning/ground force, drag positioning, glove side use, arm circle path, all play important roles in allowing for accurate and consistent release points for the ability to locate, and put spin on the ball.

-Hot button terms such as whip, hello elbow, internal rotation, snap, are in my mind, all rolled into the idea that if you combine all the aforementioned roles of the motion, plus optimal timing, plus the ability to remain loose at the time of release, speed and accuracy will ensue.
+Hot button terms such as whip, hello elbow, internal rotation, snap, are all rolled into the idea that if you combine all the aforementioned roles of the motion, plus optimal timing, plus the ability to remain loose at the time of release, speed and accuracy will ensue.

 Lessons are for learning, home is for practicing what has been learned.